 Using Bondo to Make New Feet

-I needed to make new feet for a demilune table becaude only one of them had all the pieces and was round.
+I needed to make new feet for a demilune table because only one of them had all the pieces and was round.
 So i made a mold of that good foot, filled it with bondo and smooshed it into place!
-Within a few hours, it was dry enough to be sanded and I had perfectly round feet
+Within an hour, it was dry enough to be sanded and I had perfectly round feet

 Once dried, it pops right off and that was my mold.
 Then I sprayed the inside of the hot glue mold with cooking spray, mixed the bondo and piled it into the mold.
 Bondo comes with a small tube of cream hardner and the mixture dries super quick, so be sure to wait until you are ready for the bondo to mix it up and you must act fast!
 Smoosh the filled mold onto the bad foot and wipe away any excess that oozes out while holding the mold in place.
 After a few minutes (about 4-5), you can remove the mold.

 It will come off quite easily but may require some force.
-After 4 hours, you can sand down the bondo until smooth (I started with 100 grit sandpaper and worked my way up to 220), and then paint with your color of choice .
+After about 30-60 minutes, you can sand down the bondo until smooth (I started with 100 grit sandpaper and worked my way up to 220), and then paint with your color of choice .
 Be sure to wear a mask while sanding so you don't breathe in any of the harmful particles.